21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Concept and techniques

-The first portion is simply the sample variance of the number of modes included in the survey.
+The first part of Eq. \ref{eqn:error} is the sample variance of the number of modes included in the survey.
 The second term takes into account the signal-to-noise ratio on a pixel.
 That is to say, if the noise variance on a pixel is larger than the signal in the pixel, the net error on the power spectrum is increased by that factor.
-That is why getting the receiver noise down to minimum addition to the background is so relevant.
+This is the reason why subduing the receiver noise down to a minimum addition to the background is so relevant.

-\subsection{Mapping Angular Resolution to Spatial Resolution}
+\subsection{Mapping angular resolution to spatial resolution}